verbb/vizy/README.md

 - All content is stored as JSON blocks.
 No HTML-wrangling required.
 - 100% control over the output from a Vizy field.
 - Create blocks inline with content.
 Think Matrix blocks in between your formatted text.
-- Infintely nest Vizy fields for some _crazy_ business.
+- Infinitely nest Vizy fields for some _crazy_ business.
 - Use existing fields for Vizy blocks.
 Even use UI elements in blocks.
 - Tabs support for blocks, to keep your UI lean.
 - Modularise block templates, by linking a Twig partial to blocks.